codefresh-io/docs.codefresh.io/_docs/accounts/invite-your-team-member.md

 ## Setting a role for each collaborator

-You can also change the role of each team member by using the drop-down next to their name.
+You can also change the role of each team member by using the drop-down next to their name:

 * People with the **User** role will be able to work with your repositories and pipelines, but will not be able to change settings on clusters, docker registries, git integrations, shared configurations etc.